ibm-cloud-docs/codeengine/logging.md

 # Viewing logs
 {: #view-logs}

 Logging can help you troubleshoot issues in {{site.data.keyword.codeenginefull}}.
+You can view logs by using the console or by using the CLI.
 {: shortdesc}

 ## Viewing logs from the console